mabatko/Gaming-in-AWS/README.md

   - If you use spot instances, don't keep EBS volumes.
 You can't use them anyway, so make EBS snapshots and delete the volumes.
 - Data transfer
   - [Data Transfer pricing](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer)
-  - AWS charges outgoing traffic from EC2 to the Internet (i.e. your remote desktop stream), however we get 100GB free each month, which should be enough for 30+ hours of playing at 30 FPS (give or take)
+  - AWS charges outgoing traffic from EC2 to the Internet (i.e. your remote desktop stream), however we get 100GB free each month, which should be enough for 30+ hours of playing at 45 FPS (give or take)
-  - Incoming traffic (i.e. you downloading games is free)
+  - Incoming traffic (i.e. you downloading games) is free

+#### Example

+To give you some sense about how much money we talk, here is my setup:
+- eu-central-1 (Franfurt) region - region with lowest latency
+- euc1-az3 zone - zone with cheapest spot instances

+For playing Fallout 4 I use:
+- g4ad.xlarge EC2 instance - 4 vCPU and 16 GB RAM is enough
+- 60 GB gp3 EBS volume with default IOPS and throughput
+- snapshot of above volume from which I create new instance has ~50 GB

+If I play for 20 hours in a 30 day month, I pay following:
+- g4ad.xlarge spot instance: $0.142 per hour
+  - 20 * $0.142 = $2.84
+- gp3 EBS volume: $0.0952 per GB-month
+  - 60 * 20 * $0.0952 / (30 * 24) = $0.16
+- EBS snapshot: $0.054 per GB-Month
+  - 50 * $0.054 = $2.7
+- data transfer our of AWS: $0.09 per GB
+  - 70 GB - within free tier
+- 20% VAT

+In total: **$6.84** per month or **$0.34** per gaming hour.

+As you can see, almost half of the cost is for storage of AMI.
+If I'm patient, not lazy and deploy fresh instance for each gaming session, I would pay **$0.18** per hour + ~$0.18 per session as an overhead for instance bootstrap and game installation.

 ### AWS Budgets

 I set up [AWS Budgets](https://aws.amazon.com/aws-cost-management/aws-budgets/) email notifications which let me know when I spend more than defined threshold.
 You will be glad you set it up when you forget to power off your gaming instance.

 Two budgets are free, so why not use them?

+## Feedback

+If you have ideas how to improve this guide, open an issue.

+If you think I deserver a coffe, you can buy me one.

 ## Links